ovh/docs/pages/platform/kubernetes-k8s/cluster-autoscaler-example/guide.en-gb.md

 The easiest way to enable the autoscaler is using the Kubernetes API, for example using `kubectl`.

-As explained in the [How nodes and node pools work](../managing-nodes/) guides, in your OVHcloud Managed Kubernetes cluster, nodes are grouped in node pools (group of nodes sharing the same configuration).
+As explained in the [How nodes and node pools work](../managing-nodes/) guide, in your OVHcloud Managed Kubernetes cluster, nodes are grouped in node pools (group of nodes sharing the same configuration).

 Autoscale is configured in a node pool basis, i.e. you don't enable autoscaling on a full cluster, you enable it for one or more of your node pools.
 Let's see how you can do it.